GhustOne/CheeseMenu/README.md

 ## Credits
-- Kektram - for teaching me the basics of lua, I only started because of him.
+- Kektram - for teaching me the basics of lua, I only started because of him. also providing neat functions and telling me of ways to optimize my code

 - Proddy - telling me about bad habits in lua and helping even though he hates the concept of cheesemenu